When children can’t go to school, society suffers.

 “Partners say to us ‘It makes such a difference to us to know that the United Church is with us, walking with us in prayer, supporting us, remembering us in their lives.’”

-You may be interested in the more detailed video, A Deeper Look: Sending People to School – Together, available on YouTube.
+A more detailed video, A Deeper Look: Sending People to School – Together, is available on YouTube.